hkinder/xebia-mowitnow/README.md

 * Introduce an event handler inside the parser in order to separate the parser from the command logic
 * Use a DSL and a generator for a out of the box parser
+* Add the test coverage plugin for Maven
+* Add the code quality plugin for Maven